ne0ka1/sipc/report/solution1.md

 ## Boolean types and operators
 We added keywords "true", "false", "and", "or", and "not".
 We then added boolean expressions -- constant boolean values and boolean operators, and made sure they are at the right place according to the operator precedence.
-Here, an alternative design is one expression rule like "expr op=(ADD | OR) expr" instead of two rules "expr AND expr" and "expr OR expr".
+Here, an alternative design is one expression rule like "expr op=(AND | OR) expr" instead of two rules "expr AND expr" and "expr OR expr".
 However, since "and" and "or" have different precedence levels, we chose to write separate rules.

 Regarding test, we tested those new expressions and the precedence of boolean operators.
-Specifically, we made sure "not" is lower in precedence than field select but higher than pointer dereference; "and" is lower than equality and "or" is lower than "and".
+Specifically, we made sure "not" is lower in precedence than field select but higher than pointer dereferencing; "and" is lower than equality and "or" is lower than "and".
 We achieved this by checking the parse tree.

 ## Array